 Everything You Need to Know About Making Lemon Bars

 It's helpful to know right away that you'll need three lemons to make these bars.
-With a triple dose of lemon flavor — zest in both the crust and filling and the fresh juice in the filing — zest the lemons first, and then juice them.
+With a triple dose of lemon flavor — zest in both the crust and filling and the fresh juice in the filling — zest the lemons first, and then juice them.
 You'll have more than enough zest for both the crust and filling, and will avoid the awkward zesting of half a juiced lemon.

 The Secret Ingredient for Better Lemon Bars